Schengen Information System (SIS)

 Role of the CNPD

-National data protection authorities, including the CNPD, oversee the application of data protection rules in their respective countries, while the European Data Protection Supervisor (EDPS) monitors how data protection rules are applied in the central system managed by eu-LISA.
+Lastly, the national data protection authorities, including the CNPD, oversee the application of data protection rules in their respective countries, while the European Data Protection Supervisor (EDPS) monitors how data protection rules are applied in the central system managed by eu-LISA.
 The two levels work together under the Coordinated Supervision Committee (CSC) to ensure end-to-end coordinated surveillance.

 Dernière mise à jour